 In conjunction with Creighton University's participation in the Academy for the Assessment of Student Learning, six university-level outcomes were derived from two years of review and reflection on each school and college's mission statements, strategic planning documents, accreditation reports, and stated student learning outcomes.

 In summary, the six university-level student learning outcomes state:

 All Creighton graduates will demonstrate:

 2. critical thinking skills,

-3. Ignatian values, to include but not limited to a commitment to an exploration of faith and the promotion of justice,
+3. Ignatian values, to include but not limited to a commitment to an exploration of faith and the

 4. the ability to communicate clearly and effectively,